Health Information Technology Associate of Applied Science

 Faculty and staff

-HIM/Allied Department Chair and Interim Associate Dean, HIM BS and HIT AAS Program Director: Linda Sorensen, MPA, RHIA, CHPS
+Department Chair Allied Health and Health Information Management: Linda Sorensen, MPA, RHIA, CHPS

 Associate Department Chair, HIM/Allied Graduate: Jeanne Freeman PhD, RHIA